huggingface/transformers/docs/source/main_classes/trainer.rst

 However, due to various default non-deterministic pytorch settings this might not fully work.
 If you want full determinism please refer to `Controlling sources of randomness
 <https://pytorch.org/docs/stable/notes/randomness.html>`__.
 As explained in the document, that some of those settings
-that make things determinstic (.e.g., ``torch.backends.cudnn.deterministic``) may slow things down, therefore this can't be done by default, but you can enable those yourself if needed.
+that make things deterministic (.e.g., ``torch.backends.cudnn.deterministic``) may slow things down, therefore this can't be done by default, but you can enable those yourself if needed.